OutSystems/docs-product/src/develop/ui/patterns/web/structure/columns.md

     ![](<images/columns-2-ss.png>)

 1. From the Toolbox, drag the required Column widget into the Main Content area of your application's screen.
-The following example uses the Columns 3 widget.
+In this example, we drag the Columns 3 widget onto the screen.

     ![](<images/columns-3-ss.png>)

-1. Add the required content to the Column widget, for example, images, forms, text, or  [counters](../../../../../develop/ui/patterns/web/numbers/counter.md).
+1. Add the required content to the Column widget, for example, images, forms, text.
+In this example, we add some images and text.

     ![](<images/columns-4-ss.png>)